ashrafchowdury/learn-typescript/README.md

-# Learning Typescript with React
+# Learning Typescript with ReactJs